-- No triggers or distractions (if possible), during this phase. - Use the training remote vibration when you notice your dogs' ears perk up from a distraction. - Use static stimulation if your dog is not focused and running towards the dog fence in effort to prevent an unwanted escape. - Outside of your twice a day training regime, you may continue or begin to use the OPTIONAL "stake-out method" outlined here within this owner's manual (clickable link) if you suspect triggers or distractions are still an issue with your dog.
+- No triggers or distractions (if possible), during this phase. - Outside of your twice a day training regime, you may continue or begin to use the OPTIONAL "stake-out method" outlined here within this owner's manual (clickable link) if you suspect triggers or distractions are still an issue with your dog.

 Days 7-9 TEMPT & BEGIN TO TRUST OFF LEASH: Twice a day for 15 minutes.
 In this part of training, you should begin to see how your dog responds to temptation.
 Throw a ball through the boundary flags, let your dog out when rabbits, squirrels, and / or other dogs are out.
 Basically, you want to see how your dog is going to react to temptation.
 You should walk through the boundary flags and see if your dog follows (do not make eye contact with the dog).
 Never let anyone call your dog through the flags.
-This will only confuse your dog and counterproductive!
+This will only confuse your dog and be counterproductive!

-- Use the training remote vibration when you notice your dogs' ears perk up from a distraction. - Use static stimulation if your dog is not focused and running towards the dog fence in effort to prevent an unwanted escape. - Outside of your twice a day training regime, you may continue or begin to use the OPTIONAL "stake-out method" outlined here within this owner's manual (clickable link) if you suspect triggers or distractions are still an issue with your dog.

-FINALLY: After successfully completing your 9-day conditioning program for your dog and you've reached your personal comfort level, you may begin letting your dog outside with the training remote, in hand, and at the ready.
-You may perform this regime as many times a day as you'd like off leash, in a supervised scenario.
+Outside of your twice a day training regime, you may continue or begin to use the OPTIONAL "stake-out method" outlined here within this owner's manual (clickable link) if you suspect triggers or distractions are still an issue with your dog.
+FINALLY: After successfully completing your 9-day conditioning program for your dog, and you've reached your personal comfort level, you may begin letting your dog outside as many times a day in a supervised situation.
 However, you should incrementally increase your comfort level by, for example, going inside your house and monitoring your dog through a window while your dog is outside.
 As your comfort level increases, so is the time spent inside your house.